 West Terre Haute is a very small town located in the state of Indiana.
 With a population of 2,217 people and three constituent neighborhoods, West Terre Haute is the 198th largest community in Indiana.
-Much of the housing stock in West Terre Haute was built prior to World War II, making it one of the older and more historic towns in the country.
+West Terre Haute has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

-West Terre Haute is a blue-collar town, with 39.80% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, West Terre Haute is a town of sales and office workers, service providers, and production and manufacturing workers.
-There are especially a lot of people living in West Terre Haute who work in office and administrative support (12.54%), sales jobs (8.40%), and maintenance occupations (7.31%).
+West Terre Haute is a blue-collar town, with 38.99% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, West Terre Haute is a town of service providers, sales and office workers, and production and manufacturing workers.
+There are especially a lot of people living in West Terre Haute who work in office and administrative support (13.72%), maintenance occupations (11.15%), and healthcare (8.19%).

 The people who call West Terre Haute home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of West Terre Haute residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in West Terre Haute include Irish, English, French , and Polish.